Devsoc-BPGC/portfolio-generator-react/README.md

 At present, we officially aim to support the last two versions of the following browsers:

 <img src="https://github.com/creativetimofficial/public-assets/blob/master/logos/chrome-logo.png?raw=true" width="64" height="64"> <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/firefox-logo.png" width="64" height="64"> <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/edge-logo.png" width="64" height="64"> <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/safari-logo.png" width="64" height="64"> <img src="https://raw.githubusercontent.com/creativetimofficial/public-assets/master/logos/opera-logo.png" width="64" height="64">

+## Contribution
+Refer to Quick Start Guide to set up the development environment

+### Commit Messages
+1. Commit messages are communication and documentation.
+They're a log of more than just *what* happened, they're about *why* it was done.
+1. The longer a project is active, the more people involved, the larger the codebase, the more important it is to have good commit messages.
+1. Make sure every change that you make is well documented and is included in your commit message.
+1. **One** commit should have only **one** change.
+(A change may include multiple file changes that are essential to solving the issue/change).
+1. All commit messages should be in the imperative-present tense.
+After all, you are telling us what you have *already* done.

+### Pull Request Guidelines
+1. The subject line should be a one-sentence summary, and should not include the word *and* (explicitly or implied).
+1. Any extra detail should be provided in the body of the PR.
+1. Don't submit unrelated changes in the same pull request.

 ## Community